 How to encourage birds to your garden

-It’s the Royal Society for the Protection of Birds (RSPB)’s Big Garden Birdwatch soon, so get ready and make some simple changes to encourage more visits from our flying feathered friends.
+This year why not make some simple changes in your garden to encourage more visits from our flying feathered friends.

 Unfortunately, we’ve lost 38 million birds from UK skies in the last 60 years.
 But the good news is that, with these tips, you won’t have to wait long to see more birds enjoying your garden.